-Pompeo Says The U.S. Troop Withdrawal From Syria Is Just A "Tactical Change"
+Pompeo Says The U.S. Troop Withdrawal From Syria Is Just A 'Tactical Change'

 "We also know that those who aren't terrorists, those who were fighting alongside of us for all this time deserve to be protected as well," Pompeo said.
 "We are confident we can achieve an outcome that achieves both of those."

-Erdogan has said his military is prepared to attack swathes of Syria under the control of the Kurdish People's Protection Units.
-In a televised speech in December, he said that Turkey's army would be ready "neutralize terrorist organisations" in upcoming months, according to the Financial Times.
+Erdogan has said his military is prepared to attack swaths of Syria under the control of the Kurdish People's Protection Units.
+In a televised speech in December, he said Turkey's army would be ready "neutralize terrorist organizations" in upcoming months, according to the Financial Times.

 When Pompeo said earlier this month that the U.S. wants to ensure "the Turks don't slaughter the Kurds," Turkey denounced Pompeo, saying he exhibited "a worrying lack of information."
-Erdogan also canceled a meeting with President Trump's national security adviser, John Bolton.
+Erdogan also canceled a meeting with Trump's national security adviser, John Bolton.

 No U.S. personnel have left Syria yet, according to a Pentagon spokesman.
 A separate spokesman for the anti-ISIS coalition declined to discuss timelines, locations and troop movements, as NPR's Bill Chappell reported.

 More than 2,000 U.S. troops are serving in Syria.
-They're exit has not just alarmed the nation's Kurds, but even Christians in the country are afraid of what could happen after they leave, says Bassam Ishak, president of the Syriac National Council of Syria and a U.S. representative of the Syrian Democratic Council, the political arm of the Syrian Democratic Forces, a U.S.-backed Kurdish group.
+Their exit has not just alarmed the nation's Kurds, but even Christians in the country are afraid of what could happen after the U.S. troops leave, says Bassam Ishak, president of the Syriac National Council of Syria and a U.S. representative of the Syrian Democratic Council, the political arm of the Syrian Democratic Forces, a U.S.-backed Kurdish group.

 Kurds and Christians in the northeast region "have tried to put together this pluralistic model which is based on secularism," he told NPR.

 "We stand to lose our way of life, we also stand to lose our property and our livelihood," said Ishak.
 "We will be like second-class citizens at best, if we survive as Syriac Christians and Kurds."

 Pompeo told reporters that he spoke with Turkey's foreign minister, Mevlut Cavusoglu, on Saturday.
 He said many details around the troop withdrawal still need to be ironed out, but that he was optimistic a "good outcome" could be reached between Turkey and Kurdish groups in Syria.